 Then there is ReelLuxe, a luxury media brand that Solespire launched in 2020 with experimental content.
 This year, ReelLuxe will be relaunched with a content strategy that we believe will eventually position ReelLuxe as one of our top global brands.

 Lastly, Nexbet Dolls became a recent addition to the Solespire family.
 Started by Leila in 2017, Nexbet Dolls sells a collection of custom-made dolls from the popular lines of Blythe, Pullip, Dal, Icy, and BJD.
 Each model is fully customized and sold as a single-edition doll.
-We will launch a website for Nexbet Dolls this year.

 Finally, the conjoining of nouns that make up Sole-spire can best be described as representing individuals who think differently, upon aspiring to create something with a desire to inspire people, so they too can change the world.
 Solespire unifies digital media technology at the intersection of humanity, with design thinking, ideation, and innovation being core tenants of Solespire’s methodical process to deliver a network of reputable brands, sites, products, services, and content that provides value for our users, clients, and customers.